Public Projects with Preferences and Predictions: Incorporating External Welfare

+\paragraph{Model.} We define the problem of \emph{Public Projects with External Welfare} as an extension of the standard public projects setting where selecting alternative $k$ causes a known, fixed \emph{external welfare impact} $B_k$.
+The $n$ agents continue to have values $\{v_k^i\}$, and the total value of alternative $k$ continues to be $V_k = \sum_{i=1}^n v_k^i$.
+The welfare if $k$ is chosen is $W_k \coloneqq V_k + B_k$, and we assume without loss of generality that alternatives are numbered according to $W_1 \geq W_2 \geq \ldots \geq W_m$.
+We let $\text{pPoA}(\vect{v}, \vect{B})$ be the pure-strategy Price of Anarchy of our mechanism in the setting $(\vect{v}, \vect{B})$, i.e. the worst-case ratio of welfare in pure-strategy Nash equilibrium to $W_1$.

 \paragraph{Mechanism.} We propose the \emph{Synthetic Players Quadratic Transfer Mechanism} for public projects with external welfare.
-The mechanism is inspired by the approach of creating a set of synthetic players whose preferences reflect the external welfare, then playing on their behalf in the QTM alongside the real participants.
-However, the mechanism itself is more concrete and based on the analysis of equilibrium conditions for the QTM.
+The mechanism works by creating a set of synthetic players whose preferences reflect the external welfare, then playing on their behalf in the QTM alongside the real participants.
+It proceeds as follows: \begin{enumerate} \item The mechanism is given $B_1,\dots,B_m$. \item Set $c \geq \tfrac{1}{2} \max_{i\leq n,k} v_k^i$. \item Define $\hat{n} \geq \frac{\max_k B_k}{2c}$ ``synthetic players,'' each with a value profile of $\frac{1}{\hat{n}} (B_1,\dots,B_m)$. \item Run the QTM on real agents $1,\dots,n$ and synthetic agents $\hat{1},\dots,\hat{n}$, where the mechanism plays on behalf of the synthetic players.
+Do not redistribute the payments of the synthetic players. \end{enumerate} We obtain the following Price of Anarchy guarantee for the mechanism:

-We define two versions of the mechanism.
-The first is a practical variant that, unfortunately, we are unable to analyze.
-The second is a less-practical variant that assumes the mechanism has significant knowledge about the agent values.
-We give Price of Anarchy results for the second variant and conjecture that similar bounds hold for the first.